tidyverse/tibble/tests/testthat/_snaps/subsetting.md

       foo[factor(1:3)] <- 1
     Condition
       Error in `vectbl_as_col_location()`:
       !
-Can't assign to columns past the end. x Columns `1`, `2`, and `3` don't exist.
+Can't assign to columns that don't exist. x Columns `1`, `2`, and `3` don't exist.
     Code
       foo[Sys.Date()] <- 1